Paul Foelsche: Northern Territory

 On arrival in Palmerston he found there was no Police Station and no help on offer from the Government Resident, so Foelsche and his six troopers had to build one themselves.

 His introduction to the hinterland came immediately, with a short-term posting to the Roper River.
 His immediate superior was an Inspector in Adelaide, but he was also responsible to the Government Resident for day-to-day matters, a situation which caused occasional conflicts.
 His first residence in Palmerston was a two-roomed tin hut, later a small three roomed house in Mitchell Street.
 Late in 1870 his wife Charlotte and daughters Mary and Emma arrived in Darwin and for Foelsche, a dedicated family man, things looked brighter.

 He was Keeper of the Palmerston Gaol from 1872 to 1874 when George Percy Badman was appointed.

-Policing in the Northern Territory involved not only maintaining the law amongst the European settlers, but sorting out difficulties between them and aborigines and to some extent among the aborigines themselves.
+Policing in the Northern Territory involved not only maintaining the law amongst the European settlers, but sorting out difficulties between them and Aboriginal people and to some extent among Aboriginal people themselves.
 He was promoted to Inspector around 1876.

 With the discovery of gold around 1872 and the increased population that brought, mostly single men, then the arrival of Chinese miners, labourers and merchants who came to dominate the population, policing in the late 1870s became vastly more complex.

 He was temporarily appointed Chief Warden for District A of the goldfields in October 1879 while J. G. Knight was on leave.

 He was able to alert the Resident to the presence of cattle infected with "pleura" (perhaps tuberculosis).

 He was appointed J.P. and Special Magistrate in 1884.

 He was appointed Inspector of Taxation in April 1902.

 He took leave of absence from February 1903.